Talk to an Advisor

 1031 Exchange in California

 A 1031 exchange allows California investors to sell an investment property and roll the proceeds into a like-kind replacement without paying capital gains tax in the year of sale.
 The exchange is governed by Section 1031 of the Internal Revenue Code, with strict timelines: 45 days to identify a replacement property and 180 days to close.
-The full rules and requirements are worth reviewing before you start the clock.
+The full 1031 exchange rules and requirements are worth reviewing before the clock starts.
+A qualified intermediary must hold the sale proceeds throughout; the exchanger cannot receive or control the funds without triggering the tax event.

 California adds a layer most states do not.
 Under Revenue and Taxation Code Section 18032, if you sell California property and purchase replacement property in another state, California treats the deferred gain as a continuing tax obligation.
 You are required to file Form 3840 with the Franchise Tax Board each year until you sell the replacement property, at which point California will collect its portion of the originally deferred gain.
 This clawback provision applies even though the replacement property is outside California, so investors considering an out-of-state exchange need to plan around it from the start.

 Despite the clawback, the exchange still defers federal tax entirely, and the California obligation is deferred rather than eliminated until a future sale.
-Many California investors still find the deferral valuable, particularly when reinvesting in DSTs or TIC properties, where a step-up in basis at death can ultimately eliminate the remaining liability.
+Many California investors still find the deferral valuable, particularly when reinvesting in DSTs or TIC properties where a step-up in basis at death can ultimately eliminate the remaining deferred liability for heirs.
+Reviewing available capital gains tax strategies before signing a listing agreement helps identify which approach fits the specific blend of appreciation and recaptured depreciation in a given transaction.

 California Capital Gain Tax Rates